ktaylor63/southeast/site/content/articles/unsung-heroes-of-american-conservation.md

 Georgia was particularly opposed to African-American participation.
 No Blacks had been selected in Clarke County where they comprised 60 percent of the population.
 By July 1933, only 143 Blacks statewide had joined the corps; 3,567 Whites had.
 In Mississippi, only 46 African-Americans were enrolled.

-{{< figure class="photo-center" src="/images/pages/CCCpixroadbuilding.jpg" alt="Black and white photo of black men laying wood for a road" caption="Building a road at White River National Wildlife Refuge.
-Photo by Civilian Conservation Corps.
-Originals on file at the USFWS Office of the Regional Archaeologist, Savannah." >}}
+{{< figure class="photo-center" src="/images/pages/CCCpixroadbuilding.jpg" alt="Black and white photo of black men laying wood for a road" caption="Building a road at the refuge.
+Photo by Civilian Conservation Corps." >}}

 Calvin Gower, writing in the Journal of Negro History, said Blacks finally made inroads into the southern camps by the mid-30s.
 Even then, though, their jobs were restricted by race.
 He quotes Robert Fechner, the CCC director, as rationalizing the admission of Blacks “because of the natural adaptability of Negroes to serve as cooks."